Topical Vitamin C for Skin Aging

 1. At this time, we only know of one supplier who offers small containers of fresh dry-packed L-ascorbic acid along with a bottle of vitamin rich hydrating serum that's 70% organic.

-2. Another alternative is to use pure L-ascorbic acid booster in liquid form and mix it with your favorite cream or moisturizer just before applying to your face
+2. Another alternative is to use pure L-ascorbic acid booster in liquid form and mix it with your favorite cream or moisturizer just before applying to your face.
+Note: The benefit of this product is that it also contains niacin for anti-aging and extra skin lightening benefits.

 Potential side effects

 Skin Irritation: Some individuals may experience skin irritation, redness, or a tingling sensation when first using vitamin C products.
 This is more common with higher concentrations.
-NOTE: Personally, I notice a warm sensation when I first started using this vitamin C powder.
-But, after a few weeks, that went away.

 Allergic Reactions: While rare, allergic reactions to vitamin C can occur.
 It's advisable to perform a patch test before applying it to the entire face.

 Photosensitivity: Vitamin C may increase sensitivity to sunlight.
 It's crucial to use a good full spectrum sunscreen when incorporating vitamin C into your skincare routine to protect the skin from UV damage.
-HINT: Look for sunscreens that have a PFF+++ rating
+Hint: Look for sunscreens that have a PFF+++ rating

 Have you tried skin or makeup products containing vitamin C?
 Which ones and what did you think?
 Leave a comment here and share your thoughts.

-You might like these
+You might like these:

 References: